maksymzubko1/my-project/README.md

 ### Type Checking

 This project uses TypeScript.
 It's recommended to get TypeScript set up for your editor to get a really great in-editor experience with type checking and auto-complete.
-To run type checking across the whole project, run `npm run typecheck`.

 ### Linting